August-29-08

 “No. I said Grade A Beef.
 Nothing but the best.”

-At this moment, I spit out what I’d been chewing, and continued to spit.
+At this moment, I spat out what I’d been chewing, and continued to spit.

 “Is there something wrong?” he asked.